 Here are a few basic storage tips for storing your household items in a storage facility:

-- Use pallets, tarps or plastic sheets on the floor of your storage unit if it is located on the ground floor or accessible from outside to prevent water and moisture damage.
-These items will help prevent water and moisture from getting in and damaging your stored items.
+- To prevent water and moisture damage, place pallets, tarps, or plastic sheets on the floor of your storage unit if it is on the ground floor or accessible from the outside.
+These items will aid in preventing water and moisture from accessing and causing damage to your stored items.

 - Promote ventilation to help prevent mold and mildew problems.
 Don't pack items directly against a wall.
 Leave an inch or so of space for ventilation.
 Instead of plastic coverings for furniture, bedding, etc. use old cotton sheets, which won't trap moisture.